asalamon74/pktriggercord/pentax_scsi_protocol.md

 [F0 49 X0 X1 L0 L1 00 00]
 ```

- * `X0 X1` is a Little-Endian 16-bit integer, `0xX1X0`, which is the offset of the result data.
+ * `X0 X1` is a Little-Endian 16-bit integer, `0xX1X0`, which is the offset of the result data, and should be aligned to 4 (32-bit).
- * `L0 L1` is a Little-Endian 16-bit integer, `0xL1L0`, which is the size of the result data we want to read.
+ * `L0 L1` is a Little-Endian 16-bit integer, `0xL1L0`, which is the size of the result data we want to read, and should be aligned to 4 (32-bit).

 Normally, we'll just leave `X0 X1` to zero, and `L0 L1` to the length of the whole content to be read.